-Any party may request an appeal of the decision of the Hearing Panel by filing a written request to the Director of Student Conduct, subject to the procedures outlined below.
+Any party may request an appeal of the decision by a panel.
+A student must file a written request to the Director of Student Conduct, subject to the procedures outlined below.
 All sanctions imposed by the original hearing body remain in effect, and all parties should be timely informed of the requests for an appeal, the status of the appeal consideration, and the results of the appeal decision.

 The reporting party and/or responding party may appeal only the parts of the determination of responsibility or sanctions directly relating to them.
 Dissatisfaction with the outcome of the hearing is not grounds for appeal.
 The appeal will consist of a plain, concise, and complete written statement outlining the grounds for the appeal.
+In cases involving academic integrity, a responding party has the right to appeal the disciplinary sanction or sanctions of the AIP.
 An appeal must be submitted within five (5) business days of the panels written outcome being delivered.

 Appeals requests are limited to the following grounds:

-2) To consider new evidence, unavailable during the original hearing or investigation, that could substantially impact the original finding or sanction.
+2) Discovery of new and significant information that could have affected the outcome of the original hearing or investigation.
+The information was not known or could not reasonable have been discovered and/or presented at the time of the initial hearing and could substantially impact the original finding or sanction.
 A summary of this new evidence and its potential impact must be included,

 3) The sanctions imposed are substantially outside the parameters or guidelines set by the College for this type of offense or the cumulative conduct record of the responding party.